apache/cloudstack-documentation/source/adminguide/networking.rst

 Shared Networks
 ~~~~~~~~~~~~~~~

-A shared network can be accessed by virtual machines that belong to many
+A shared network can be accessed by Instances that belong to many
 different accounts.
 Network Isolation on shared networks is accomplished
 by using techniques such as security groups, which is supported only in
 Basic zones or Advanced Zones with Security Groups.

--  Shared Networks are created by the the end users or the administrator.
+-  Shared Networks are created by the end users or the administrator.
 Network offerings
    which allow the network creator to specify a VLAN can only be created
    by the root admins.